pyxu-org/pyxu/doc/fair/dev_notes.rst

 ---------

-To implement novel operators or algorithms, users must subclass an abstract base class from Pyxu's :py:class:`~pyxu.abc.operator.Operator` hierarchy.
-Doing so requires defining the fundamental methods attached to the subclass (e.g. :py:meth:`~pyxu.abc.operator.Map.apply`, :py:meth:`~pyxu.abc.operator.DiffFunc.grad`, :py:meth:`~pyxu.abc.operator.ProxFunc.prox`, :py:meth:`~pyxu.abc.operator.LinOp.adjoint`, ...).
+To implement novel operators or algorithms, users must subclass an abstract base class from Pyxu's :py:class:`~pyxu.abc.Operator` hierarchy.
+Doing so requires defining the fundamental methods attached to the subclass (e.g. :py:meth:`~pyxu.abc.Map.apply`, :py:meth:`~pyxu.abc.DiffFunc.grad`, :py:meth:`~pyxu.abc.ProxFunc.prox`, :py:meth:`~pyxu.abc.LinOp.adjoint`, ...).
 When marked as such in the documentation, such a user-defined method should abide by the following set of rules:

 - It must handle properly the case where the input array is a 1-D or N-D array.
 In the latter case, the  first N-1 dimensions of the input array should be considered as stacking dimensions, i.e. the method is applied along the last